 To this date Threads and Tangles remains a viable small business (albeit for current COVID situation).
 My work has been shown and published in a number of magazines and books.
 I have presented at a number of quilt groups to include Trunk Shows and I have taught locally, nationally and internationally.
 I have also published two online Zentangle Classes which have been well sought after.

-In summarising I am a artist, teacher, mentor and longarm quilter located in Central Victoria, Australia working in a perfect environment and roomy purpose-built studio.
+In summarising I am a artist, teacher, quilt judge, mentor and longarm quilter located in Central Victoria, Australia working in a perfect environment and roomy purpose-built studio.
 Over recent years I have developed a more expressive approach to my work which has led me into the realm of portraiture and working with paper.

 The essential components of this work involves drawing, shaping and layering primarily with fabric, fibres and stitch.
 The use of mixed media often supports that process.